mukeshmahara/chat-app/README.md

 ## Any help and contribution in the enhancement of app will be appreciated.

-## here you cn get the deployed version of the app https://instant-mychat.herokuapp.com/
+## here you can get the deployed version of the app https://instant-mychat.herokuapp.com/